-This guide was created in May 2018 by Nicole Gustavsen (email@example.com), a Campus Library reference & instruction librarian.
-It is maintained jointly by Nicole and by Myra Waddell (firstname.lastname@example.org), the Campus Library computer science & business librarian.
-Please email Nicole or Myra with questions, comments or suggestions for the guide.
+This guide was created in 2018 by Nicole Gustavsen, then a Campus Library staff member.
+It is currently maintained jointly by library staff Je Salvador (firstname.lastname@example.org) and Myra Waddell.
+Please email Je with questions, comments, or suggestions for the guide.

 It seems every day that new information comes to light regarding data breaches, online privacy violations, and massive hacks.
 As our lives are lived more and more fully online, and as technology advances at a dizzying pace, it is imperative that we understand how to protect ourselves, our data, and our reputations online.